+4.9.
 Can subgrantee activities begin before the evaluation plan is approved by CNCS?

-Yes, subgrantee activities can begin before a plan is approved.
-However, evaluation plan of the subgrantee program model/intervention cannot be implemented before CNCS approves it.
+Yes, subgrantee activities can begin before the evaluation plan is approved.
+However, the evaluation of the subgrantee program model/intervention cannot be implemented before CNCS approves it.